WildWestWorkshop/wildwestworkshop.github.io/index.md

 ## Objectives of the workshop

-- Bring together European teams working inverse problems, machine learning and imaging
+- Bring together European teams working on inverse problems, machine learning and imaging
 - Create or strengthen connections and collaborations
 - Give young researchers the opportunity to present their work and meet leading researchers in the field in a friendly environment